 A looping, full-screen video of pure cinematography welcomes the visitor, while the three-item main menu sits in the top right, with a simple sans serif font.
 The visitor’s mouse cursor takes on a rounded shape with “View Work” text that clicks through to the site’s portfolio page.

 The user journey begins when the visitor scrolls.
 Plenty of white space surrounds the descriptive content, while the headlines offer a glimpse into the company’s video work.
 What follows is the showcase of some of the illustrious videos produced by Pure Cinema.
 Clicking on one opens a separate page with information on the video’s concept and contributors.
 Each new page opens with a lovely animated effect sporting the company’s navy blue brand color.

-The homepage user journey ends with the list of partner brands as social proof and a lead capturing contact form at the bottom.
+The homepage user journey ends with the list of partner brands as social proof and a lead-capturing contact form at the bottom.

 Full-screen background videos use a carousel component so the user can move left or right to see other works.
 Sturdy, white fonts are present in the main menu navigation above each video’s description.

 Once the visitor scrolls down, the videos are replaced with full-screen static images - one for each unique value proposition and service the company provides.
-Each image is accompanied with a brief text and a bright orange CTA button.
+Each image is accompanied by a brief text and a bright orange CTA button.

 The menu navigation, albeit not sticky, appears on the screen as soon as the visitor scrolls back up a little, no matter where they are on the page.
-The page for each service uses a tri-color scheme, with a dark background, white letters and orange accents.
+The page for each service uses a tri-color scheme, with a dark background, white letters, and orange accents.